dirkx/pdm-experiments/README.md

 ## 002 - simple PDM emitter with DMA backing

 Above - but now fed by a ring buffer made available over DMA.

+## 003 - PDM receiver; using 32 bit fifo

+Passes on the full bit pattern; no counting yet.